Montana-Media-Arts/webDesignFall2024/_docs/topic-05/09-proper-code/page-todo.md

   </div>
 </div>

-Once you've finished reviewing the content, please return to Canvas to review this week's assignment overview and instructions—you're doing great, keep it up!
+Once you've finished reviewing the content, please return to Canvas to review this week's assignment overview and instructions.
+You're doing great; keep it up!